Unknownzop/Webhook_Spam_Site/README.md

 # 🚨 Webhook Spam Site

-A simple HTML-based site designed to send repeated messages to a Discord webhook.
+An open source simple HTML-based site designed to send repeated messages to a Discord webhook.
 Built with basic frontend technologies for demonstration or educational purposes.

 > ⚠️ **Disclaimer**: This project is intended for educational use only.
 Spamming webhooks violates Discord's Terms of Service and can result in bans or legal consequences.
 Use responsibly.